Enhance the Value and Increase the Reach of your Educational Activities

 - Home-study / Self-Learning Programs

 - Live webinars: online educational presentations during which participating viewers may submit questions and comments.
-Sponsors must obtain verification of attendance before issuing a certificate of attendance (report verifying log in and log out times).
+Sponsors must be able to verify attendance before issuing a certificate of attendance (report verifying log in and log out times).

-- Recorded webinars: online educational presentations that have been previously recorded for ongoing presentations.
-In order to grant credit, a post quiz must be completed by the participant and achieved with a minimum mark of 75% before a certificate of completion is issued.
-A copy of the post quiz must be submitted to CECAP with the application.
+- Recorded webinars: online educational presentations that have been recorded for ongoing presentations.
+In order to obtain the credit, a post quiz must be completed by the participant and achieved with a minimum mark of 75%.
+Access to the recorded webinar as well as a copy of the post quiz must be submitted to CECAP with the application.

 The fees differ depending on the type of educational activity.